mozilla-iam/cis/docs/Profiles.md

 User profiles are represented as JSON objects that follow a [JSON schema](http://json-schema.org/).
 The schema contains descriptions of its fields and is the primary reference for the content of a profile.

+- The **Core+Extended profile** schema is available at <https://person-api.sso.mozilla.com/schema/v2/profile>.
+It will validate profiles that contains data from both Core and Extended profiles in the same document.
 - The **Core profile** schema is available at <https://person-api.sso.mozilla.com/schema/v2/profile/core>.
 - The **Extended profile** schema is available at <https://person-api.sso.mozilla.com/schema/v2/profile/extended>.